nilsmango/project7III/content/tap/manual/_index.md

 - randomize the selection

 ##### 3.3.5.2 Automation Editing
 You can edit a device parameter's clip automation directly in the Step Sequencer.
 Tap the Lil Green Helper and choose **Show Automation**.
 Tap will pick an automated parameter if it can find one; otherwise it uses the first available parameter in the current bank.
 To edit a different parameter, press **Select Parameter** (dial symbol) in the [Footer Bar](#3-2-2-footer-bar), then touch the encoder you want to edit.
-You can also go into Automation Editing directly by long-pressing any automatable encoder in the [Encoders Section](#3-3-3-encoders-section).
+You can also go into Automation Editing directly by holding Record `◯` in the Footer Bar and tapping on any automatable encoder in the [Encoders Section](#3-3-3-encoders-section).

 The automation line is drawn over the sequencer:
 - A solid line with dots means the clip has automation for the selected parameter.